Where Do You Buy Comfy-Slutty Underwear in a World Without American Apparel?

 American Apparel was inconsistent in every way — design, sizing, pricing, quality — except in their commitment to making leisurewear fetish-y and fetishwear leisurely.
 This came in handy on Halloween.
 But year round, American Apparel lingerie met a specific need, closing the psychological and logistical gap between practical, cotton, period/laundry undies and capital-L Lingerie.
 Unlike, say, a matching lace balconette-and-thong set, comfy-slutty underwear doesn’t advertise whether or not you think you are getting laid that day.
 A high-cut cotton thong bodysuit is washing-machine-friendly.
 It’s gynecologist-approved.
 It’s a look that says, I just dress like a 1982 Daytona Beach spring breaker all the time!

-A nostalgia-tinted, sex-whenever mentality was (again, in retrospect) a problematic feature of American Apparel’s brand.
+A nostalgia-tinted, sex-whenever mentality was, in retrospect, a problematic feature of American Apparel’s brand.
 Founder and CEO Dov Charney was by many accounts an old-school sexual harasser, a fact that eventually got him removed from company leadership.
 But then, he also oversaw one of the the country’s largest garment manufacturers — a “sweatshop free,” single-origin alternative to sketchily made fast fashion.
 Shopping at American Apparel involved the kind of consumer calculus that fries the circuitry of well-meaning liberals, and it netted out, for me, in resignation.
 That perv made good underwear.

 Now that bodysuits are ubiquitous and a sexist joke will get you kicked off the board of Uber, I can hardly believe that such a place existed for so long.
 A place where an alleged sexual harasser oversaw the production of bras?
 Where all the goods cost marginally more than they would at the Gap, and the stores stayed open later than my laundromat?